Medical Device Integration

 Loans to, or guarantees of obligations of, employees or their family members by Masimo could constitute an improper personal benefit to the recipients of these loans or guarantees, depending on the facts and circumstances.
 Some loans are expressly prohibited by law, and applicable law requires that Masimo’s Board of Directors approve all loans and guarantees to employees.
 As a result, all loans and guarantees by Masimo must be approved in advance by the Board of Directors or the Audit Committee.

-At the date of adoption of this Code, Masimo has members of its Board of Directors who are partners or employees of venture capital or other investment funds, and this Code needs to acknowledge the fact that such funds and related investment entities routinely invest in a number of medical technology and life science companies.
+From time to time, Masimo’s Board of Directors may include members who are partners or employees of venture capital or other investment funds, and this Code needs to acknowledge the fact that such funds and related investment entities routinely invest in a number of medical technology and life science companies.
 As a result, notwithstanding anything in this Code to the contrary, if a member of Masimo’s Board of Directors who is also a partner or employee of an entity that is in the business of investing and reinvesting in other entities, or an employee of an entity that manages such an entity (each, a “Fund”) acquires knowledge of a potential transaction or other matter in such individual’s capacity as a partner, manager or employee of the Fund (and other than directly in connection with such individual’s service as a member of Masimo’s Board of Directors) and that may be an opportunity of interest for both Masimo and such Fund (a “Corporate Opportunity”), then Masimo has no expectancy that such director or Fund offer an opportunity to participate in such Corporate Opportunity to Masimo.
 In addition, any investment or other involvement by such director or Fund will not be a conflict or potential conflict of interest if such director acts in good faith.

 You are critical to the success of Masimo, and Masimo’s policy is to treat you with fairness and respect.
 Masimo is an equal opportunity employer.
-Masimo does do not tolerate discrimination against applicants or employees based on race, religion, gender, age, marital status, national origin, sexual orientation, citizenship status or other protected characteristics or disability.
+Masimo does not tolerate discrimination against applicants or employees based on race, color, religion, sex, age, disability, national origin, veteran status, genetic information, citizenship status or any other class or category protected under applicable law.
 Masimo prohibits discrimination in decisions concerning recruitment, hiring, compensation, benefits, training, termination, promotions, or any other condition of employment or career development.
 Masimo is committed to providing a work environment that is free from discrimination and/or harassment.
 Masimo will not tolerate the use of discriminatory slurs; unwelcome, unsolicited sexual advances or harassment; or any other remarks, jokes or conduct that create or foster an offensive or hostile work environment.
 Each person, at every level of the organization, must act with respect toward customers, co-workers and outside firms.

 The integrity of Masimo’s records and public disclosure depends upon the validity, accuracy and completeness of the information supporting the entries to Masimo’s books of account.
 Therefore, Masimo’s corporate and business records should be completed accurately and honestly.
 The making of false or misleading entries, whether they relate to financial results or test results, is strictly prohibited.
 Masimo’s records serve as a basis for managing its business and are important in meeting its obligations to customers, suppliers, creditors, employees and others with whom Masimo does business.
 As a result, it is important that Masimo’s books, records and accounts accurately and fairly reflect, in reasonable detail, Masimo’s assets, liabilities, revenues, costs and expenses, as well as all transactions and changes in assets and liabilities.
 Masimo requires that: